nourhankaram100-lang/Route-Float-Project/README.md

 ⚙️ Features

-Basic responsive structure (non-flex/grid)
-Clean design using only floats and inline-block Organized layout sections
+Layout built using float and inline-block (not responsive)

+Demonstrates float, clear, and basic positioning techniques

+Organized page sections (header, content, footer)

+Intended as a practice task for classic CSS layout methods

 🚧 Notes